American Gold Eagle 1/4 oz

-The American Gold Eagle Quarter oz is one of the most popular small bullion choices in the United States.
-In 1986, the United States Mint introduced the American Gold Eagle series, minted in four sizes (1 oz, ½ oz, ¼ oz and 1/10 oz).
+The American Gold Eagle 1/4 oz is a popular gold bullion choice worldwide.
+In 1986, the United States Mint introduced the American Gold Eagle series in four sizes (1 oz, ½ oz, ¼ oz and 1/10 oz).
 From 1986 through 1991 the US Mint used Roman Numerals.
 In 1992 they began using traditional Arabic Numerals.

-The front of the coin design is a depiction of Liberty taken from the famous $20 gold piece (1907-1933) designed by Augustus Saint-Gaudens.
-The back features a family of nesting eagles and includes United States of America, E Pluribus Unum (from many, one), In God We Trust, weight (1/4 oz fine gold) and legal tender value ($10).
+The back of the American Gold Eagle 1/4 oz features a family of eagles and includes United States of America, E Pluribus Unum, In God We Trust, weight (1/4 oz fine gold) and its symbolic legal tender value ($10).